Moving to ZFS from Btrfs

 messages were surprisingly helpful.
 This command attaches the new device

-to the existing device XXXXXXXX
+YYYYYYYY to the existing device XXXXXXXX in the zpool ordinary.
+This

 began resilvering immediately.